goooooouwa/blog2kindle/README.md

 `export $(cat .env | xargs)`

+### 2. Generate RSS feeds and publish as public URLs

+You can use [blog_downloader](https://github.com/goooooouwa/blog_downloader) to crawl any website and generate RSS feeds from them.
+See how it works [here](https://github.com/goooooouwa/blog_downloader/blob/master/README.md).

-### 2. Save public URLs of RSS feeds into config/slice-0.txt
+### 2. Save public URLs of RSS feeds into `config/slice-0.txt`

+Example of RSS feeds of slice-0.txt can be seen [here](https://github.com/goooooouwa/rss-feeds/tree/master/codinghorror).

 ### 3. Generate ebook from RSS feed and send it to Kindle